debezium/debezium.github.io/CONTRIBUTING.md

 (This last command is a bit strange, but it basically is pushing an empty branch (the space before the `:` character) to the named branch.
 Pushing an empty branch is the same thing as removing it.)

+### PR Preview the website

+As soon as you passes the pull request a GitHub action generates the link for preview the change in surge.sh.
+When a pull request is closed the surge preview instance will be torn down.
 ### Site characteristics

 When you build the site, the Jekyll tools will generate all of the static files for the site and place them into a local `_site` directory.
 These are the only files that will appear on the public website.